I am currently supervising six doctoral students: Barbara Conde, Janice Ansine, Anna Comas-Quinn, Hannah Gore, Tina Papathoma and Derek Robertson.

 Duygu Bektik began her PhD in The Open University’s Knowledge Media Institute (KMi) in October 2012 and passed her viva with minor corrections in December 2016.
 Her subject was Learning analytics for academic writing thorough automatic identification of meta-discourse.
 Her PhD formed part of The Open University’s Open Science Laboratory project, funded by the Wolfson Foundation.

-Claudia Favero (pictured above after her viva and her graduation) began work on her EdD research at The Open University in May 2010.
+Claudia Favero (pictured below after her viva) began work on her EdD research at The Open University in May 2010.
 Her work focused on digital historians and on Innovation in digital history teaching and research, and she presented on this subject at The Open University and at the University of Sheffield.
 She submitted her thesis in February 2014 and defended it successfully.
 Research from her thesis is written up in Favero, C. (2014) Storici digitali in italia: riflessioni ed esperienze, Memoria e Ricerca 47, p.
 183

 See also Digital Historians in Italy and the United Kingdom: Perspectives and Approaches by Claudia.